nonblocking/nonsnapshot-maven-plugin/README.md

 ---------------------

 The aim of this plugin is to get rid of SNAPSHOT versions and periodically auto-release the whole project with all artifacts.
-The algorithm does the following:
+The algorithm works as follows:

- 1. Scans the whole workspace directory for Maven artifacts (they might also be in sub-modules)
+ 1. Scan the whole workspace directory for Maven artifacts (they might also be in sub-modules)
- 2. Checks for all artifacts if there were changes (commits) since the last version update
+ 2. Check for all artifacts if there were changes (commits) since the last version update
- 3. Marks all artifacts with changes (commits) as dirty
+ 3. Mark all artifacts with changes (commits) as dirty
- 4. Marks all artifacts as dirty which depend on dirty artifacts
+ 4. Mark all artifacts as dirty which depend on dirty artifacts
- 5. Rewrites the pom.xml for all dirty artifacts with the new versions
+ 5. Rewrite the pom.xml of all dirty artifacts with the new version strings
- 6. Commits all changed pom.xml files
+ 6. Commit all changed pom.xml files

 The generated artifact versions consist of a "base version", which can be configured, and the revision id as a qualifier.
 For SVN the versions look like *1.1.1-7432*, where 7432 is the revision number.
-In step 2 of the algorithm is simply tested if the current revision id differs from the revision id in the version.
+In step 2 of the algorithm is simply tested if the current revision id differs from the revision id part of the version string.

 Configuration
 -------------

-The plugin can be added to a separate (POM-) project or the aggregator project.
+The plugin can be added to a separate (POM-) project or your main aggregator project.
 Like this:

 ```xml
 <plugin>